Counterfactual Learning of Stochastic Policies with Continuous Actions: Experimental Setup and Evaluation

 \paragraph{Proximal point algorithm (PPA) influences optimization of non-convex CRM objective functions and policy learning performance.} We illustrate in Figure~\ref{fig:optim_approaches_proximal} the improvements in test reward and in training objective of our optimization-driven strategies with the use of the proximal point algorithm (see also Appendix \ref{appx:optimization_approaches}).
 Here, each point compares the test metric for fixed models as well as initialization seeds, while optimizing the remaining hyperparameters on the validation set with the offline evaluation protocol.
 Figure~\ref{fig:optim_approaches_proximal} (left) illustrates the benefits of the proximal point method when optimizing the (non-convex) CRM objective in a wide range of hyperparameter configurations, while Figure~\ref{fig:optim_approaches_proximal} (center) shows that in many cases this improves the test reward as well.
 In our experiments, we have chosen L-BFGS because it was performing best among the solvers we tried (nonlinear conjugate gradient (CG) and Newton) and used 10 PPA iterations.
-For further information, Figure~\ref{fig:optim_approaches_proximal} (right) presents a comparison between CG and L-BFGS for different parameters $\kappa$ and number of iterations.
 As for computational time, for 10 PPA iterations, the computational overhead was about $3\times$ in comparison to L-BFGS without PPA.
 This overhead seems to be the price to pay to improve the test reward and obtain better local optima.
 Overall, these figures confirm that the proximal point algorithm improves performance in CRM optimization problems.

+\paragraph{The scIPS estimator along with CLP parametrization and PPA optimization improves upon previous state of the art methods.}